The Art of Electronics

-The Art of Electronics, by Paul Horowitz and Winfield Hill, is a popular reference textbook dealing with analog and digital electronics.
-The first edition was published in 1980, and the 1989 second edition has been regularly reprinted.

-The third edition was published on April 9, 2015.
-The author is accepting reports of errata and publishing them, to be corrected in future revisions.
+The Art of Electronics, by Paul Horowitz and Winfield Hill, is a popular electronics design reference textbook dealing with analog and digital electronics.
+The third edition was published in 2015.
+The author accepts reports of errata and posts them, to be corrected in future revisions.

 Overview

 The book covers many areas of circuit design, from basic DC voltage, current, and resistance, to active filters and oscillators, to digital electronics, including microprocessors and digital bus interfacing.
 It also includes discussions of such often-neglected areas as high-frequency, high-speed design techniques and low-power applications.

 The book includes many example circuits.
-In addition to having examples of good circuits, it also has examples of bad ideas, with discussions of what makes the good designs good and the bad ones bad.
+In addition to having examples of effective practices in circuit design, the book also demonstrates and explains common pitfalls in circuit design.
 It can be described as a cross between a textbook and reference manual, though without the chapter-end questions and exercises which are often found in textbooks.